How to Regrow Romaine Lettuce at Home in a Cup of Water

 Romaine lettuce seems like it would be difficult to grow.
-In reality, it’s anything but and is a great addition to any windowsill garden.
+In reality, it's anything but and is a great addition to any windowsill garden.
 All you need to get started is some food scraps, a cup, and water.
-Yep, that’s it.
-And lucky for us, Alyssa Barber, Brightly’s sustainable living expert, is sharing all her tips.
+Yep, that's it.

 How to Regrow Romaine Lettuce

 1. As always, start from scraps.
 If you’re using store-bought lettuce, Barber says the base end most likely has a sealant on it.
 Make sure to cut that off the bottom.
 Your “starter lettuce” will be just the cut base, around two inches tall.